deadpixi/libtmt/README.rst

 However, to support combining characters, it requires the POSIX-mandated `wcwidth` function.
-If your platform has a POSIX-compliant `wcwidth` function and you wish to support combining characters, compile tmt.c with `TME_HAS_WCWIDTH` defined.
+If your platform has a POSIX-compliant `wcwidth` function and you wish to support combining characters, compile tmt.c with `TMT_HAS_WCWIDTH` defined.

 Here is a simple program fragment giving the flavor of libtmt: